Evidence-Based · CGA Components · EMR Documentation · Free

 Functional Independence

 Functional independence assessment determines care needs, rehabilitation goals, and eligibility for home health and skilled nursing benefits.
 The Katz ADL Index (6 basic self-care activities) and Lawton IADL Scale (8 community living activities) are used together to capture the full functional picture — the Katz identifies who needs physical care, the Lawton identifies who can live independently in the community.
-The Barthel Index adds graduated scoring across 10 activities (maximum 100), making it the gold standard for tracking functional recovery in stroke rehabilitation.
-All three are included in the SNF Minimum Data Set.
+IADL impairment typically precedes ADL impairment and is more sensitive to early cognitive decline, making the Lawton the preferred early detection tool.
+Both are required components of the SNF Minimum Data Set.

 Frailty Assessment